Concussions in sport: National Football League policy

 The National Football League's (NFL) policy began in 2007, with injured players examined on field by the medical team.
 The league's policy included the "NFL Sidelines Concussion Exam", which requires players who have taken hits to the head to perform tests of concentration, thinking and balance.
 In 2011, the league introduced an assessment test which combines a symptoms checklist, a limited neurological examination, a cognitive evaluation, and a balance assessment.
 For a player to be allowed to return, he must be asymptomatic.

+As of October 2022, the NFL and the NFLPA updated their concussion protocol once again following an incident that occurred with Miami Dolphin's quarterback Tua Tagovailoa.
+Tagovailoa suffered a hit in a game against the Buffalo Bills on September 25, 2022, in the first half, causing him to lose balance which resulted in him exiting the game and being evaluated.
+He was then placed back in the game after halftime since he passed the protocol despite the signs of gross motor instability (GMI).
+Following this game, Tagovailoa suffered another brutal hit in a game against the Cincinnati Bengals on September 29, 2022.
+His head hit the ground and his upper extremities locked into a fencing response.
+As a result of these events, it was determined that Tagovailoa should have never returned to play after halftime against the Buffalo Bills and caused the NFL and NFLPA to update the concussion protocol so that if any player displays any signs of gross motor instability, they are not to return to play.